 - The mark on the international application must be identical to that contained on the Australian application/registration

-- The goods and services in your international application must be covered by the claims in the Australian application
+- The goods and services in your international application must be covered by the claims in the Australian register’s listing

 - The applicant on the international application must also be the applicant on the IP Australia register

-If you’re an Australian business looking to apply for a trade mark overseas, you can utilise the Madrid e-filing platform found on the IP Australia online services platform (you can register for an IP Australia account here).
+If you’re an Australian biz looking into how to register a trademark internationally, and you meet the above requirements, you can utilise the Madrid e-filing platform found on the IP Australia online services platform (you can register for an IP Australia account here) to get going.

 As you begin your journey into international trade mark registration, just remember, it goes both ways.
 There could be a business similar to yours overseas that has gained a trade mark here in Australia!
 So check out the databases of the other countries you’re interested in to make sure there aren’t any crossovers.

 While this is a great way to potentially simplify your application process, it’s still smart to get advice from an IP lawyer.
-So as always, if you need some direction or have any questions, we’re here for you.
-Hit us up for your free consultation!
+Especially if you want to make sure you're following the steps the legally legit way.

-This article is for general information purposes only and does not constitute legal advice or other professional advice.
+** Disclaimer: This article is for general information purposes only, and does not constitute legal or other professional advice. **